-46 Triphala derived from Terminalia chebula, Terminalia bellerica and Emblica officinalis,

-- 47 contains tannic acid with antibacterial and anti-inflammatory properties.1Green tea 48 polyphenols show antibacterial, antioxidant, anti-inflammatory effects and natural 49 flouride.5 - 50 Neem possesses antimicrobial, antiviral, antifungal and anti-inflammatory properties, - with active compounds like Azadirachtin and Nimbidin.
-It effectively reduces E. faecalisadhesion.6 - Tulsi (Ocimum sanctum) rich in Eugenol and other phytochemicals, exhibits antimicrobial, antioxidant and immunomodulatory effects.6 - 55 Despite their efficacy, chemical irrigants may negatively affect dentin microhardness, - 56 increasing fracture risk.4 Thus, safer alternatives like herbal irrigants-Triphala, Green Tea, - 57 Neem and Tulsi-are being explored for their low toxicity and high antimicrobial potential. - 58
+Triphala which has antibacterial and anti-inflammatory properties.1Green tea polyphenols show antibacterial, antioxidant, anti-inflammatory effects and natural flouride.5

+Neem possesses antimicrobial, antiviral, antifungal and anti-inflammatory properties, with active compounds like Azadirachtin and Nimbidin.
+It effectively reduces E. faecalis adhesion.6

+Tulsi (Ocimum sanctum) rich in Eugenol and other phytochemicals, exhibits antimicrobial, antioxidant and immunomodulatory effects.6

+Despite their efficacy, chemical irrigants may negatively affect dentin microhardness, increasing fracture risk.4 Thus, safer alternatives like herbal irrigants-Triphala, Green Tea, Neem and Tulsi-are being explored for their low toxicity and high antimicrobial potential.
-59 MATERIAL AND METHODS

-61 SAMPLE PREPARATION
+Material and Methods:-

+Sample Preparation

-Freshly extracted 30 permanent mandibular premolars extracted tooth with completely 63 formed roots were collected.
-Teeth were cleaned with the help of ultrasonic scaler followed 64 65 by storage in saline solution until the start of the experiment.
+Freshly extracted 30 permanent mandibular premolars with completely formed roots were collected.
+Teeth were cleaned with the help of ultrasonic scaler followed by storage inphysiological saline solution until the start of the experiment.
 Teeth were decoronated at the CEJ with diamond disc.
 Pulp tissue was removed by barbed broach.
-Using a diamond disc, 66 67 roots were sectioned vertically from the cervical to the apical extent splitting the roots into buccal and lingual components giving sample specimens.
-The root segments were cleaned 68 with distilled water to clear all of the debris.
-Sectioned specimens were set in an acrylic block 69 exposing the dentinal surface.
-The surface of the specimens were smoothened using a fine 70 gritted silicon carbide abrasive papers 180,320,600,800,1000 grit followed by polishing of 71 72 the specimens were done with alumina.
+Using a diamond disc, roots were sectioned vertically from the cervical to the apical extent splitting the roots into buccal and lingual components giving sample specimens.
+The root segments were cleaned with distilled water to clear all of the debris.
+Sectioned specimens were set in an acrylic block exposing the dentinal surface.
+The surface of the specimens were smoothened using a fine gritted silicon carbide abrasive papers 180,320,600,800,1000 grit followed by polishing of the specimens were done with alumina.